xbeat/Machine-Learning/README.md

 The median is a fundamental statistical concept that represents the middle value in a sorted dataset.
 It's particularly useful when dealing with skewed distributions or datasets with extreme values.
 Unlike the mean, the median is less affected by outliers, making it a robust measure of central tendency.

+## Limitations of Silhouette Score for Arbitrary-Shaped Clusters

+Understanding Silhouette Score Limitations

+The Silhouette score is a widely used metric that measures cluster cohesion and separation, ranging from -1 to 1.
+While effective for evaluating convex-shaped clusters, it struggles with arbitrary shapes due to its reliance on mean-based distances and assumption of spherical cluster geometry.

 ## Understanding Precision and Recall in Machine Learning

 Introduction to Precision and Recall